McCreary County v. ACLU of Kentucky

 • Court U.S. Supreme Court

-• Issues Government-Supported Religion, Religious Displays
+• Issues Religious Displays, Religious Minorities

 This case began as a challenge to solitary displays of the Ten Commandments in two county courthouses.
 After the plaintiffs filed suit, the Counties authorized a second, expanded display, by nearly identical resolutions stating, among other things, that Jesus Christ is “the Prince of Ethics.”
 The expanded display called for adding eight other documents, in smaller frames than the Ten Commandments, each either having a religious theme or excerpted to highlight a religious element.
 For example, the display included the “endowed by their Creator” passage from the Declaration of Independence.